Last updated on July 18, 2018

 Along the road, we saw fallen boulders and rocks in our path.
 There were many “What-if” in our minds.
 Like would we end up like a squashed ant?

 Before reaching our first destination, we were already thoroughly soaked and feeling rather miserable.
-It didn’t help that Taroko Gorge was cold and shrouded by mist.
+It didn’t help that Taroko Gorge was cold and shrouded in mist.

 Most Trails at Taroko Gorge were closed!